-We had cash and cash equivalents and investments of \$97.3 million \$79.7 million as of March 31, 2024 June 30, 2024, which were held for working capital purposes.
+We had cash and cash equivalents of \$79.7 million \$59.1 million as of June 30, 2024 September 30, 2024, which were held for working capital purposes.
 We do not enter into investments for trading or speculative purposes.
 We do not believe that we have any material exposure to changes in the fair value of these investments as a result of changes in interest rates due to their short-term nature.
-However, \$22.5 million of these funds are held in German bank accounts that were earning between 3.5%-3.75% interest as of March 31, 2024.
 Decreases or increases in interest rates, however, will reduce or increase future investment income, respectively, to the extent we have funds available for investment.